 - When the caramel has set, melt the chocolate (I put it in the microwave on "defrost") and spread it evenly over the top of the caramel layer.

-- Refrigerate before cutting into slices.
+- Refrigerate before cutting into slices, and store in an airtight tin or freeze.

 Notes